garylirocks/quickrefs/microsoft-entra-id-workload.markdown

 The requested permissions in "App registration" should be all the permissions this app could possibly require, should be a **superset** of the permissions that it will request dynamically/incrementally.

+**Which admins** can grant admin consent:

+- "Privileged Role Administrator", "Global Administrator"
+  - `microsoft.directory/servicePrincipals/managePermissionGrantsForAll.microsoft-company-admin` Grant consent for any permission to any application
+- "Application Administrator", "Cloud Application Administrator"
+  - `microsoft.directory/servicePrincipals/managePermissionGrantsForAll.microsoft-application-admin` Grant consent for application permissions and delegated permissions on behalf of any user or all users, except for application permissions for Azure AD Graph and Microsoft Graph

 Admins could grant **tenant-wide admin consent**:

 - In the Portal, you could do it in either